back to the MAIN INDEX

 Regio secus porta MetroniiDistrict along Metronia Gate

-2. - A corruption of 'Biberatica', an old Roman street, also used as a district landmark in the 14th century (see further).
+2. - A corruption of 'Biberatica', the name of an old Roman street that crossed Trajan's Markets, also used as a district landmark in the 14th century (see further).

 3. - In Trastevere, the military corps from Ravenna had a camp.